 Despite the level of sophistication of the attackers, phishing attacks against Proton Mail users generally fail because all official and/or automated emails from Proton Mail are clearly indicated with a star in the Proton Mail inbox, and there is no way for an attacker to spoof this.
 This means that it is always possible to tell immediately if an email is fake or not.

 Immediately after observing the attack, we contacted registrars and webhosts around the world to ensure that all domains used in the attack are promptly suspended.
 We also worked with the Swiss Federal Police(new window) and MELANI(new window) to block the Swiss domain that was used in this attack.
 At present, there is not an ongoing law enforcement investigation into the incident, but we are of course conducting our own investigation.

 Phishing attacks are the most common type of attack attempted against Proton Mail users.
 User security is our foremost concern, and we are continually enhancing and improving our detection and prevention systems to combat phishing.
 You can read this article on how to prevent phishing attacks(new window).

 Proton Mail is the world’s largest secure email service.
 Founded in Geneva in 2014 by scientists who met at the European Centre for Nuclear Research (CERN), Proton Mail protects over 10 million users, including journalists, activists, doctors, lawyers, businesses, and ordinary citizens who want email that is both safer and more private.
 Because messages are end-to-end encrypted, we cannot read your emails, sell your data to advertisers or compromise the privacy of your communications.
 Proton Mail is email as it should be — private and secure.

-Get a free secure email account from Proton Mail.
+Get a free secure email (new window)account from Proton Mail.

 Proton Mail and Proton VPN are funded by community contributions.
 If you would like to support our development efforts, you can upgrade to a paid plan.
 Thank you for your support.